 In September 2017, the Geneva Centre organized a meeting on “Women’s rights in the Arab region: between myth and reality”, in cooperation with the Permanent Mission of the Arab Republic of Egypt.
 The discussion sought to review the remaining challenges and to deconstruct the existing myths regarding women in the Arab region.
-As became evident during the debate, women worldwide are still suffering, to different degrees, from the grip of patriarchy, and these challenges are not specific to any culture, but are common to all countries.
+As became evident during the debate, women worldwide are still suffering, to different degrees, from the grip of patriarchy, and these challenges are not specific to any culture but are common to all countries.

-Year of publication: Monday, 18 February, 2019
+Year of publication: February 2019